Linnchoeuh/libprinto/README.md

 ```

 The usage is similar to **printo()**, but has two differencies.
-- You don't need to precise the output because this function doesn't print antyhing.
+- You don't need to precise the output because this function doesn't print anything.
 - The function return the char* instead of print it.

 The first parameter is just the str you want to write.